osfans/trime/README.md

 Android SDK and Android NDK should be correctly installed and configured.
 If you are new to Android development, please install Android Studio.

+The needed version of JDK (OpenJDK) is 17 or 21.

 ### Build

 <details>